“My Sisters the Saints” reverberates outward with its tale of one woman’s Christian pilgrimage, fueled and steered by six heroines of the faith.

 In a world that so often seems to flail for some final solution to the problems that ail us, My Sisters the Saints comes as a refreshment.
 It provides help in the guise of persons who came before, who were on particular journeys in particular contexts, and who nonetheless experienced the blessing of the destination en route to it, to Him.
 Whether you are Catholic, Orthodox, or Protestant, Campbell’s reflections encourage a wider appreciation for that reality we all recite in the Nicene Creed—“the communion of saints”—that crowd of witnesses present and past.
 With her page-turning sequence of personal narration Campbell has crafted a soulful character manual, fruitful for those seeking a considered life on roads present and uncharted.

 Relationships, whether horizontal or vertical, so often provide the means to understand our pasts, our goals, our character and our purposes in a larger context.
 These saints play this role for Campbell, and in so sharing their impact she plays a similar one for her readers.
 Any who come to this text will find an invitation to join the wonderful weaving we call Kingdom Come.

-This article was originally published in November of 2012 at Altcatholicah.
+This article was originally published at Altcatholicah.
+Reprinted with permission.